nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * **Fav**: Saves your commands for you to have a personalised user experience catered to your needs.

 Skip the tight squeeze near information boards and use Nav@NUS today!

+### 1.2 About the User Guide
+This user guide introduces you to the features available in Nav@NUS.
+Step-by-step guides are provided along with instances when the features are used.<br>
+This user guide covers the following:
+ * How to use the Command Line Interface
+ * How to set up Nav@NUS
+ * Common instances when each feature is used
+ * Step-by-step instructions for using each feature
+ * Common errors or problems faced when using features
+ * Frequently asked questions

+### 1.3 Introduction to Command Line Interface (CLI)
+Nav@NUS sets up and runs on the CLI.
+As the CLI is not commonly used, it can seem daunting to users.
+To give you a better experience, this section will introduce you to the CLI.

 ## 2. Quick Start
 The following steps will guide you through the process of running **Nav@NUS**.